Masterminds/glide/README.md

 [INFO] Your new GOPATH is /Users/mbutcher/Code/glide/docs/_vendor.
 Run 'glide gopath' to see it again.
 [INFO] Initialized.
 You can now edit 'glide.yaml'
 ```

+**If you set your GOPATH in your shell's profile or RC scripts, you may
+need to tweak those settings.
+See the Troubleshooting section below.**

 ### glide in